leonid-s-usov/lfm/README.md

 Don't fret, we hear you!
 There are currently plans for the following features:

+- **A Site**: All fancy-shmancy and such, so you can search for functions and be all social from the comfort of your browser.
 - **Webhooks**: A bit far-fetched, but wouldn't it be cool to `git push` and kick off a Lambda deploy?

 ## Testing